Retiring When the Stock Market is High, and Interest Rates are Low

 The Financial Services Industry Has Adapted to This Low-Interest-Rate Environment

 It has done so by building products for it, some of which provide you with income guarantees.
-However, they come with restrictions on withdrawing your principal, as well as somewhat confusing terms and conditions.
+But, they come with restrictions on withdrawing your principal, as well as somewhat confusing terms and conditions.

 Those with questions should be wary of talk-show advice, whether it be on television or the radio.